Warp Records

 Warp Records is a British independent record label founded in Sheffield in 1989 by Steve Beckett, Robert Mitchell and Robert Gordon.
-Initially specialising in electronic music, it has since moved beyond this scope to include artists in diverse genres.
-It has released records by acts including Aphex Twin, Autechre, Boards of Canada, Squarepusher, Brian Eno, Broadcast, Flying Lotus, !!!, Battles, Grizzly Bear, Oneohtrix Point Never, and Nala Sinephro.
+It specialises in electronic, indie rock and experimental music, and has released records by acts including Aphex Twin, Autechre, Boards of Canada, Squarepusher, Oneohtrix Point Never, Broadcast, Flying Lotus, Battles and Grizzly Bear.

 Warp began as a record shop in 1987, and released its first record, "Track With No Name" by Gordon's band Forgemasters, in 1989.
-In the early 1990s, Warp became associated with the UK's bleep techno scene, releasing music by acts such as LFO, Sweet Exorcist and Nightmares on Wax.
-Rather than releasing dance singles by short-lived acts, Warp prioritised albums and artist longevity.
-In 1992, it released Artificial Intelligence, a compilation of tracks by various artists that helped establish intelligent dance music (IDM), a genre of electronic music intended for home listening rather than dancing.
+In the early 1990s, Warp became associated with the UK bleep scene, releasing music by acts such as LFO, Sweet Exorcist and Nightmares on Wax.
+Rather than releasing singles by short-lived acts, Warp prioritised albums and artist longevity.
+In 1992, it released Artificial Intelligence, a compilation of tracks by various artists that helped establish intelligent dance music, a genre of electronic music intended for home listening rather than dancing.

 Gordon left in 1991 and Mitchell died in 2001, leaving Beckett as the head.
 Warp moved to London in 2000.
 Over the following decade, it expanded its roster to include rock, hip-hop, film soundtracks, neoclassical music and ambient music.
 In 2001, Warp established a film production company, Warp Films, initially to release films by Chris Cunningham and Chris Morris.
 In 2004, Warp launched Bleep, one of the first download stores.

-Warp is associated with the experimental electronic music of acts such as Aphex Twin, Autechre and Boards of Canada, but has influenced artists of other genres.
+Warp is associated with the experimental electronic music of acts such as Aphex Twin, Autechre and Boards of Canada, but has influenced artists of other genres, such as the rock band Radiohead.
 Publications such as The Independent, The Guardian and Resident Advisor described it as one of the most influential and respected independent labels.
 In 2017, Beckett received the Pioneer Award at the AIM Independent Music Awards.